-- Hamfields Leisure Centre
+Hamfields Leisure Centre

 Hamfields, Berkeley, Gloucestershire, GL13 9TN

-Sharpness Travel Information – Distance: 132 miles
+How to get to Sharpness – Travel Information – Distance: 132 miles

 Take the third exit at the roundabout and then go left onto the A38 at the next roundabout.
 Go over the next roundabout in 3.4 miles and stay on the A38.
 Just after you pass Berkeley Heath Motors on your right, there will be a right turn onto the B4066.
 Turn here.

 Don’t take the Berkeley bypass at the first roundabout you come to.
-Go straight over onto Canonbury Street instead, and continue on through the village.
+Go straight over for Canonbury Street instead, and continue on through the village.
 Head towards the power station and, when you get there, the ground will be off to the right.

 Strictly Necessary Cookie should be enabled at all times so that we can save your preferences for cookie settings.